Bootstrap Percolation in Random Graphs of Unbounded Rank: Model and results

-which is the probability that a Poisson distributed random variable with parameter $\Lambda_{\kappa} [\hat{f}](s')$ is larger or equal to $k$.
-Surprisingly, it turns out that despite the complicated dependency of the degree of a vertex in the graph and its state of infection, an existing uniformly selected vertex of the graph, conditioned on its threshold being $k$ and its type being $s'$, has a probability of being infected given by \eqref{inf:prob}.
-Summing up over the proportion of all vertices with type $s'$ but possibly different threshold leads to the fixed point condition.
-The derivative condition \eqref{eq:gd_cond_N} is required to exclude an unstable equilibrium in which the additional default of a few vertices could restart the process, leading to many additional infections.
-The condition ensures that when almost $\hat{f}(s)$ of type $s$ vertices are infected for every $s\in \cS$, the exploration of another infected vertex leads on average to less than one additional infected vertex.

-\subsubsection{Resilience}
+\subsubsection{Resilience.}

-In the previous section, we studied the final set of infected vertices for a random graph with a positive fraction of initially infected vertices, i.e. $\nu_0(\cS) > 0$.
-We now look at an initially uninfected graph and want to make statements about the resilience of the graph to ex-post infections.
-In order to keep our notation consistent, we adapt the previous notation of the random graph and related operators for the ex-post infected graph and denote the quantities related to the uninfected graph with a tilde instead, i.e. for the uninfected graph we have $\wtilde{\nu}_0(\cS) = 0$.
-Assume that ex-post we infect some vertices by setting their threshold value to $0$ while we keep all other thresholds unchanged.
-A question that arises naturally is then whether there exists a lower bound $\Delta$ for the fraction of infected vertices such that any ex-post infection leads to at least $\Delta n$ infected vertices at the end of the process.
-If that is the case, the graph is considered \textit{non-resilient}.
-On the contrary, we call it \textit{resilient} if a reduction of the fraction of initially infected vertices to $0$ ensures that also the final fraction of infected vertices goes to $0$.
+In the previous section, we studied the final set of infected vertices for a random graph with a positive fraction of initially infected vertices, i.e. $\nu (0,\cS) > 0$.
+However, for a graph without any initial infection we now ask the following important question: If we impose infection on a certain proportion of vertices to start the percolation, to what extent does the final fraction of infected vertices depend on the proportion of imposed infection?
+Does it exceed a certain level $\Delta$, no matter how small the infection is that we impose?
+This leads us to the question of resilience of the graph.
+To specify, we use the tilde notation to refer to the initially uninfected graph, starting from $\wtilde{\nu}(0, \cS) = 0$.
+We transform the graph from $\wtilde{\nu}(0, \cS) = 0$ to $\nu(0, \cS) > 0$ by setting the thresholds of some vertices to zero to mark them as infected while keeping the thresholds of all other vertices unchanged.
+If there exists a lower bound $\Delta$ such that any proportion of imposed infection leads to at least $\Delta n$ infected vertices at the end of the process, we call the graph \textit{non-resilient}.
+On the contrary, we call it \textit{resilient} if a reduction of the fraction of imposed infected vertices towards $0$ ensures that also the final fraction of infected vertices approaches $0$.